Religious Education & Collective Worship

 Assembly takes place in the school hall every week.
 It is an opportunity for the Learning Community to meet together to worship and pray, to reflect on our school values and their meaning in our lives, to grow together as a family and to celebrate each other’s achievements.

 Thought for the Day is a daily reflection which takes place within each mixed-age Advisory group in their classroom.
 It is a reflection which draws on scripture, the school values, contemporary issues and students’ personal experience.
-It may be led by the Advisor or students within the Advisory.
+It may be led by the Advisor, students within the Advisory, or a visitor.